 Although systemically treating for turpentine beetles usually won’t kill them all, it can help by getting deep rooting activity that reaches the heartwood.
 Systemics work by killing any pest that might feed on foliage or the inside layers of the limbs and trunks.
 This can have beneficial impact on sickly trees since they can’t stand to loose any vital nutrients damaging pests like aphids, caterpillars, pine moths or whiteflies will cause.

-Use a good EARTH AUGER to drill holes in the ground around the tree, just inside the drip line and a good 2 feet out from the trunk base.
+Use a good EARTH AUGER to drill holes in the ground around the tree.